-If approaching from the Southern end along Harris St., it is legal to do the right turn into George St., but sometimes it takes a little while to get through.
+If approaching from the Southern end along Harris St., it is legal to do the right turn into George St.

 If you are approaching the area along James Ruse Drive, you will want to turn into Hassall St. Hassall St. swings into Parkes St. and you then turn right into Harris St. before turning into George St.

 There is also a council parking area (fees apply) at the southern end of the field – in the stub of Hassall St. after the merge point with Parkes St.